k155cvut/cart/docs/practicals/ChoroplethMaps01.md

       - Add *Europe_CNTR_20M_2024_3035.geojson* to Map
       - Join the table *Europe_UnemploymentRate.csv* to the polygon layer of countries
       - Export the joined table as a new feature class *(Data-Export Features)*
-      - Symbolize the layer properly to show the unemployment rate in european countries *(Symbology-Graduated Colors)*.
+      - Symbolize the layer properly to show the unemployment rate in European countries *(Symbology-Graduated Colors)*.
 Choose sequential colour scheme.
       - Finish the layout: insert *Map Title*, *Scale*, *Legend* and *Credits*.
 Add explanation for the abbreviations of the country names used, if any.
       - Export *Layout* in PDF Format